The HRC has recently made key changes to the Emerging Researcher First Grant. These include:

 The HRC does not provide advice on choice of category, as that decision is best made by the investigator.
 Applicants may change their final choice of category by creating duplicate applications and deciding on the most appropriate category before the closing date for registration.

 Guidance on the Rangahau Hauora Māori and Health Delivery categories can be found here: HRC Research Investment Streams.

 Māori Health Advancement

-The below link provides more information and examples of how to incorporate this Māori Health Advancement (MHA) criterion into your research together with MHA guidelines.
+The below link provides more information and examples of how to incorporate the Māori Health Advancement (MHA) criterion into your research, together with the MHA guidelines.

 Got a question?

 If you've read through the documents below and the 'How to apply for HRC funding' section under 'Helpful links' and still have a question about Emerging Researcher First Grant funding, send an email to firstname.lastname@example.org and one of our team will be in touch.